thefinnlab/psyanim-docs/overview/hello_psyanim_2.md

 ```bash
 psyanim init
 ```

+***You may need to modify the file permissions in your project, depending on what user you are logged in as in your shell.
+If you're on a mac, follow the instruction [here](https://support.apple.com/guide/mac-help/change-permissions-for-files-folders-or-disks-mchlp1203/mac).***

 This command will create a blank npm project, install psyanim-2 & it's dependencies, and then setup a local git repo to keep things under version control.